M2000h/HSE-APP/README.md

 # HSE-APP

-This app informs the users about the activities of the HSE.
+This mobile app informs the users about the activities of the HSE.
 The purpose of the project was to make information about hse activities mor more accessible.

 ### Target audience